Nathan Fox (footballer): Alfreton Town FC

 After winning the Conference North title with Kings Lynn Town FC, Fox was reported to be signing for Kettering Town but opted for Alfreton Town FC.

 Buxton

 When football returned for the 2021–22 season following the suspension from COVID-19, Fox dropped down a division to sign for Northern Premier League Premier Division side Buxton.
 The club were crowned champions and reached the FA Cup second-round in his first season with the side.

 Peterborough Sports

 Despite promotion, Fox moved to fellow promoted National League North side Peterborough Sports in June 2022.

 Style of play

 Hans Backe described Fox saying; "He's typical left back, he's a quick and strong boy with a great left foot, whilst having the athletic attributes he can play and his ball retention is excellent."

-Fox has matured into one of the best full backs/wing backs outside the National league his delivery into the box and ball retention goes hand in hand with his high fitness levels.
+Fox has matured as a full back.